cathayc/EPaper-Picture-Frame/README.md

    * Run `python3 helloworld.py`.
 If everything's installed properly, this should start playing all the pictures from the `Images/OurLoveImages` directory.
    * If you'd like to change the refresh cadence, you can use the argument `--refresh-second`.
 The default is 15 seconds.
 Example call for refreshing images every 10 seconds: `python3 helloworld.py --refresh-second 10`.

+## Usage
+There are three types of usages:
+1. Slowly display pre-uploaded images
+2. Given a prompt, generate AI images and slowly display them
+3. Generate AI images by randomly selecting phrases from a .txt file, then slowly display them

+### Normal Usage

+The normal usage takes images from `Images/OurLoveImages` and slowly displays them.
+Take the following steps:
+1. Run `python3 helloworld.py`.
+If everything's installed properly, this should start playing all the pictures from the `Images/OurLoveImages` directory.
+2. If you'd like to change the refresh cadence, you can use the argument `--refresh-second`.
+The default is 15 seconds.
+Example call for refreshing images every 10 seconds: `python3 helloworld.py --refresh-second 10`.

-## Generate AI Images
+### Prompted AI Images

-To generate AI images, you will need to create a leonardo.ai account.
+0. To generate AI images, you will need to create a leonardo.ai account.
 After doing so, you will obtain your own API key.
 Store this in the config file:
 1. Navigate to config.py file at root, and replace `"YOUR-API-KEY"` with your own API key.
 2. Call leonardo:
    * Think of a prompt.
 Example: `cat chase horse in wild west`
    * Add prompt to your call: `python3 helloworld.py --call-leo "cat chase horse in wild west"`
    * The program will now call leonardo with your prompt, download the images, and display on your epaper display.

+### Random Phrases AI images
+Repeat steps 0 and 1 from above.
+Then,
+1. modify `word_list.txt` with your phrases.
+2. Type `python3 helloworld.py --random-call-leo`

 ## Making this script run at startup